EEOB-BioData/EEOB-BCB-546/assignments.md

 * The R Assignment is available through the course GitHub repository in the [`R_Assignment`](https://github.com/EEOB-BioData/BCB546_Spring2024/tree/main/assignments/R_Assignment) folder (in the `assignments` folder).
 * Read the assignment document for the submission process.

+### Assignment #3: Data Management Plans

+* The instructions for the DMP assignment are available on the course GitHub repository in the [`DMP_Assignment`](https://github.com/EEOB-BioData/BCB546_Spring2023/tree/main/assignments/DMP_Assignment) folder (in the `assignments` folder).
+* The assignment is due via submission in Canvas by the end of the day on April 9, 2024

 ### Final Group Project

 * The Final Group Project is available through the course GitHub repository in the [`Final_Project`](https://github.com/EEOB-BioData/BCB546_Spring2023/tree/main/assignments/Final_Project) folder (in the `assignments` folder).